ElektraInitiative/libelektra/doc/dev/data-structures.md

 The OPMPHM is not an ordinary hash map.
 The OPMPHM inserts all elements at once, this process is known as build.
 The OPMPHM is designed to return an index when looking up an element with `opmphmLookup ()`.
 Those indices must be known when building the OPMPHM.
-Due to the compression of the OPMPHM data structure, adding an element will most likely lead to a complete rebuild.

-The index, also known as the order is set in `OpmphmOrder->index.p`, additionally a minimum and maximum order is needed in `OpmphmInit->minOrder` and `OpmphmInit->maxOrder`.
+The desired return index, also known as the order is set in `OpmphmGraph->edges[i].order`.
+Where `i` is the i-th element.

-The build consists of three steps.
+The build consists of tree steps.

-### The Initialization
+### Initialization

+Use `opmphmNew ()` and `opmphmGraphNew ()` to instantiate the needed structures.
+To initialize the OPMPHM build the `OpmphmInit` must be set with information about your data.
 Set your data array `OpmphmInit->data` and the string extraction function `OpmphmInit->getString`, which should extract the string from a single data array entry.
 Provide a good seed in `OpmphmInit->initSeed`, needed in the next step.
-Call the `opmphmNewOrder ()` and use the default order or your own order.
-Min and Max order also need to be set respectively.

-The `opmphmInit ()`, transforms the orders in a internal representation, this step is irreversible.

-### The Mapping
+### Mapping

-The `opmphmMapping ()` uses your seed (the OpmphmInit->seed will be changed) and tries to map your elements to a fixed space, this mapping might not succeed, on duplicate just call it again.
+The `opmphmMapping ()` uses your seed (the `OpmphmInit->seed` will be changed) and tries to map your elements to edges in a acyclic r-partite hypergraph, this mapping might not succeed, on cycles just call it again.

-### The Build
+### Assignment

-The `opmphmBuild ()` function builds the final OPMPHM.
+The `opmphmAssignment ()` function assigns either your order or a default order.
+The default order is the order of `OpmphmInit->data`.
+The `defaultOrder` parameter indicates the behaviour.

-After the build the OpmphmInit and OpmphmOrders should be freed.
+After the build the OpmphmInit and OpmphmGraph should be freed.
 The OPMPHM is now ready for constant lookups with the `opmphmLookup ()`.